digihunch/korthweb/helm/README.md

 # Deploy Orthanc as Helm Chart
 In this approach, we deploy Orthanc with a single command, using the purpose-built Orthanc Helm Chart stored in the *orthanc* sub-directory.
-Currently, this chart is not released and the content is stored in the local sub-directory.
-Therefore, we need to clone this repo first and enter the helm directory.
-Then we can update dependency and install the chart:
+This chart is not released in a public Helm Repository.
+The content is simply stored in the local sub-directory.
+In order to deploy, we need to clone this repo first and enter the helm directory.
+Then we update dependency and install the chart:
 ```sh
 $ git clone git@github.com:digihunch/korthweb.git
 $ cd korthweb/helm